 In the course of business, the Company will collect, record, store, adapt, transfer and otherwise process personal data which may include names, address, tax identification number(s), date and place of birth of such data subjects, account numbers of investors who are individuals (if the investor or prospective investor is a legal person, the same categories of personal data may be processed in relation to its contact person(s), representatives and/or beneficial owner(s)), by which prospective investors may be directly or indirectly identified (the "Data Subjects").
-The Company is a data controller within the meaning of the EU General Data Protection Regulation (EU) 2016/679, European Commission decisions, binding EU and national guidance and all national implementing legislation applicable in Luxembourg (including but not limited to the law of 1st August 2018 on the organization of the National Commission for Data Protection and the general regime on data protection, as may be amended or replaced) ("Data Protection Legislation") and will hold any personal data provided by or in respect of Data Subjects in accordance with Data Protection Legislation.
+The Company is a data controller within the meaning of the EU General Data Protection Regulation (EU) 2016/679, European Commission decisions, binding EU and national guidance and all national implementing legislation applicable in Luxembourg (including but not limited to the law of 1st August 2018 on the organization of the National Commission for Data Protection and the general regime on data provided by or in respect of Data Subjects in accordance with Data Protection Legislation.